neeraj12121/Tetris/README.md

 # Tetris
-Programmed in Python using Object Oriented Programming Concept
+Programmed in Python using Object Oriented Programming Concept.
+  Run in Command Line for Better Experience